-The Applicant shall meet with the Zoning Division and the Department of Environmental Resources Management (ERM) prior to the submittal of the application.
-Staff shall coordinate with the Applicant to address the preservation of native vegetation in the early stage of development review, and to resolve design issues without impacting the timeline for certification or approval of the application.
-Staff may request a site visit with the Applicant to determine whether the existing vegetation is worthy of preservation, and inform the Applicant of the necessary application requirements, including a Vegetation Survey to be submitted as part of the Zoning application.
+The applicant shall meet with the Zoning Division and the Department of Environmental Resources Management (ERM) prior to the submittal of the application.
+Staff shall coordinate with the applicant to address the preservation of native vegetation in the early stage of development review, and to resolve design issues without impacting the timeline for certification or approval of the application.
+Staff may request a site visit with the applicant to determine whether the existing vegetation is worthy of preservation, and inform the applicant of the necessary application requirements, including a Vegetation Survey, prior to the submittal of the Zoning application.